kylep/kyle.pericak.com/content/posts/gaming/gaming-minecraft-feedthebeast.md

 # Client Setup

+## Suggested Option: FTB Launcher

+Download the official FTB launcher from [here](https://www.feed-the-beast.com/).

+It's really intuitive, no instructions are needed.

-## Preferred Option: MultiMC
+## Alternate Option 1: MultiMC

+This option has my favorite UI, but it seems to run into Java problems on Windows sometimes.

-This is now my preferred way of installing the client.
-It works offline, and is strictly about launching Minecraft.
-Also it has some nice features like a window that seems to `tail -f` the minecraft log.
+MultiMC works offline, and is strictly about launching Minecraft.
+It has some nice features like a window that seems to `tail -f` the Minecraft log.
+It can also set different resource usage values per mod.

 1. Download [Multi-MC](https://multimc.org/), install, and launch it.
 1. Click Add Instance